ruogoo/replay-attack/README.md

-# laravel-replay-attack
+# replay-attack
-A laravel package which provide a middleware to prevent replay attack.
+A laravel package which provide a middleware to prevent replay attacks.